jurjanpaul/ape-cljs-playground/README.md

 Write and evaluate ClojureScript in your mobile device's browser.
 Code is stored in your browser's localStorage.
 Parentheses are kept balanced by Parinfer.

-Powered by the amazing [Scittle](https://babashka.org/scittle/), all you really need is [index.html](https://github.com/jurjanpaul/ape-cljs-playground/blob/main/index.html) (which includes some documentation as inline comment).
+Powered by the amazing [Scittle](https://babashka.org/scittle/) (as well as Reagent and CodeMirror), all you really need is [index.html](https://github.com/jurjanpaul/ape-cljs-playground/blob/main/index.html) (which includes some documentation as inline comment).
 Small exception: I forked and tweaked the [parinfer-codemirror.js](https://github.com/shaunlebron/parinfer-codemirror) dependency to slightly improve scrolling behaviour.